xjlin0/old.xjlin0.github.io/_posts/2015-08-30-suggesting-friends-by-mapreduce.md

 The next step is to use the pair as the key, sum up or <strong>reduce</strong> their counts.
 So after reduce, the sum of these pair from all three lines would like the following: Totally there are two pairs of (A, B), and the sum of the two pairs would be -19999999998.
 There would be 3 pairs of (A, E), and the sum of the three pairs would be 3.
 Please note here the sum process can be split and run on different workers, the final reduced result won't be changed.

 {% highlight python %}
-# Some sum of the pairs (reduced results)
+# Some sums of the pairs (reduced results)
 ((A, B), -19999999998),
 ((A, C), -19999999998),
 ((A, D), -19999999998),
 ((A, G), -19999999998),
+((E, B), -9999999999),
 ((A, E), 3),  #they have 3 common friends: B, C, D ((E, A), 3),  #permutation, not combination
 ((B, C), 2),  #they have 2 common friends: A, E
+((C, B), 2),
+((A, K), 1),
 #....
 {% endhighlight %}

 Now we see the pattern: The reduced results, the counts, are the number of common friends.
 Don't forget to filter the positive counts and the pair are the suggestions with the common friend count.
 We just need to group the same leading users and suggest the most suggested pairs based on their counts.

 My implementation of the question are written by two different frameworks, both in the same algorithm.
 The first one is Python API to the cluster computing framework [Apache Spark](http://spark.apache.org).
 This framework come with many handy functions such as groupByKey() or takeOrdered() for grouping pair-counts or choose the top pair-counts.
-You can check [my Spark code here](https://github.com/xjlin0/cs246/blob/master/w2015/hw1/q1_people_you_may_know_spark.py).
+You can check [my PySpark code here](https://github.com/xjlin0/cs246/blob/master/w2015/hw1/q1_people_you_may_know_spark.py).
+By using [Ruby-Spark gem](http://ondra-m.github.io/ruby-spark/), I also coded a [Ruby-Spark solution](https://github.com/xjlin0/cs246/blob/master/w2015/hw1/q1_people_you_may_know_spark.rb) for you to compare.

 The second framework is [MRJob](https://github.com/Yelp/mrjob), the Yelp's Python API controlling Hadoop for MapReduce tasks.
 There are not too many built-in functions so I have hard time to implement the groupByKey() or to get top counts.
 After struggling here is my working code of groupByKey() in Yelp MrJob: